 exampleHelperROSCreateSampleNetwork to populate the ROS network with three additional nodes and sample publishers and subscribers.

 list to see available topics in the ROS network.
-Observe that there are three active topics:
+There are three active topics:

 /pose /rosout /scan